AntonioGA1/MSc-Antonio/README.md

 This is known as Control Variate (CV) method and can be used as well to minimize the American option price Error.

 ### GBM tables
-It compates the exact GBM for European and American options with the European and American option using the Heston model with constant volatility (we set the volatility parameters to be 0).
+It compares the exact GBM for European and American options with the European and American option using the Heston model with constant volatility (we set the volatility parameters to be 0).

 ### Comparison table
 It compares both, ADI and LSM methods and their computational time.